kadekframa/ElemesID-Selection-Test/readme.md

 Assets:

-- The assets of this project have provided figma design.
+- The assets of this project have provided from figma design.

 ## Configuration

 #### Clone Project

 ```
-clone this project from this repository to your local
+Clone the project from this repository to your local
 ```

 #### Project Setup